 Private Dining / In-Room Dining

-There will be no Private Dining experiences or In-Room dining for the time being.
+Since Disney World reopened, there have been no Private Dining experiences or In-Room dining.
 I’m not sure the logic behind this one as it would seem that fewer guests taking up valuable tables in the restaurants would be an ideal situation.

 It’s probably to just simplify things for the time being and we’ll see these experiences slowly start to come back in time.